jerrylwang/formValidationExercise/README.md

 # formValidationExercise
-This porjects is aimed for practising purpose using jQuery.
+This porject is aimed for practising purpose using jQuery.